bengarrett/RetroTxt/docs/src/library.md

 ## Documentation

-This text and other documentation are in [Markdown](https://www.markdownguide.org/basic-syntax/).
-The documents are converted into HTML using the [MkDocs](https://www.mkdocs.org/) static site generator that is geared towards software documentation.
+This text and all documentation are in [Markdown](https://www.markdownguide.org/basic-syntax/).
+The documents are converted into HTML using the [MkDocs](https://www.mkdocs.org/) static site generator, which is geared towards software documentation.
 The generated HTML is then hosted on GitHub Pages and is available at [https://docs.retrotxt.com](https://docs.retrotxt.com).

 ## Bulma